Student disability plans upheld in ‘ableist’ Sydney Medical School dispute - Honi Soit

 Medicine, like other accredited professions, is governed by a set of formal and informal internal policies that guide its development.
 One such policy is the Australian Health Practitioner Regulation Agency’s (AHPRA) guidelines for medical professionals, which stipulate that “a student may carry out clinical training with a mental health condition, physical health condition or physical illness, but that is not enough to trigger a mandatory notification”.
 These guidelines potentially explain why Gunasekera’s decision was revoked by the Medical School, seemingly falling short of the invisible threshold of “impairment” set out by AHPRA and the Medical School.

-However, when applied to disclosures of disabilities, AHPRA’s guideline indicates that medicine remains a profession where a medical understanding of disability is popular, a perception that disabilities are simply health problems to be managed by health professionals.
+However, when applied to disclosures of disabilities, AHPRA’s guideline indicates that medicine remains a profession where a medical understanding of disability is deeply ingrained, a perception that disabilities are simply health problems to be managed by health professionals.

 Reference to disability as an “impairment” demanding attention strongly suggests that the profession remains far from a social model of disability, as advocated by People With Disabilities Australia (PWDA).